Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 - validate outputs
 - deliver to the repository of choice

-That is why this work matters, and that is why Steve's role is immediately useful now.
+That is why this work matters.